datachainlab/hyperledger-hip/HIPs/yui.md

 The on-chain light client is a basis for IBC/TAO, which verifies that presented states actually exist on an opposite blockchain without relying on any trusted third parties.
 On top of that, connection abstraction and channel abstract are defined and used to connect two smart contracts on two blockchains and to relay packets between them.

+Cosmos network defines the standard of these modules (called ICS, Inter-Chain Standard).
+Hyperledger YUI designed and implemented these modules in enterprise domain, currently supporting Hyperledger Fabric, Besu, and Corda.

-IBC requires Commitment Proof which can be verified by the on-chain light client to check if a certain state (a key value pair) exists (or does not exist) in the target blockchain.
+For example, IBC requires Commitment Proof which can be verified by the on-chain light client to check if a certain state (a key value pair) exists (or does not exist) in the target blockchain.
 For this reason, the specification of commitment proof for each blockchain should be defined.

-For example in YUI, YUI-Fabric-IBC is a collection of modules for Hyperledger Fabric.
-We designed and implemented Endorsed Commitment, a design for commitment proof for Hyperledger Fabric.
+In YUI-Fabric-IBC, which is a collection of modules for Hyperledger Fabric, we designed and implemented Endorsed Commitment, a design for commitment proof for Hyperledger Fabric.

 In Hyperledger Fabric, basically state updates and corresponding blocks are signed by endorser(s) to be accepted.

 Thus in YUI-Fabric-IBC, read/write set of a certain key/value pair signed by the appropriate endorser(s) can formulate a proof of the state (called an Endorsed Commitment).
 The on-chain light client can verify these signatures provided endorsement policy of target blockchain.

-We can develop several cross-chain applications on top of YUI, examples are:
+On top of YUI, developers can implement several cross-chain applications, examples are:
 * Cross-chain token transfer
 * Cross-chain Atomic swap
   * Example includes delivery versus payment settlement